Dissolution of parliament: Canada

-The provincial legislatures may also be dissolved at any time for the same reasons, by the Lieutenant Governor on the advice of the provincial premier.
-All provinces and territories have established fixed election dates.
+The provincial legislatures may also be dissolved at any time for the same reasons, by the King of Canada or the Lieutenant Governor on the advice of the provincial premier.
+Most provinces and territories have established fixed election dates.

 Czech Republic

 The Chamber of Deputies of the Czech Republic may be dissolved by the president when at least one condition specified by the constitution is fulfilled.
 The Senate can never be dissolved.
 After the dissolution, snap elections are to be held no later than after 60 days.